 process, phenomenon or human activity that may cause loss of life, injury or other health impacts, property damage, social and economic disruption or environmental degradation.
-In order to best predict possible flood and drought scenarios, a modelling chain has been composed of climate, hydrological, and hydraulic models using all the available information, including rainfall, temperature, humidity, wind, and solar radiation.
-A set of mutually exclusive and collectively exhaustive possible hazard scenarios that may occur in a given region or country has been generated and expressed in terms of frequency, extension of the affected area and intensity at different locations.
+In order to best predict possible flood and drought scenarios, a modelling chain composed of climate, hydrological, and hydraulic models combined with available information on rainfall, temperature, humidity, wind and solar radiation, has been used.
+A set of mutually exclusive and collectively exhaustive possible hazard scenarios that may occur in a given region or country, including the most catastrophic ones, is generated and expressed in terms of frequency, extension of the affected area and intensity in different locations, conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of an individual, a community, assets or systems to the impacts of hazards.